refcell/cloaks/README.md

 ├─ clones-with-immutable-args — https://github.com/wighawag/clones-with-immutable-args
 src
 ├─ tests
-│  └─ Enigma.t — "Enigma Tests"
+│  └─ Cloak.t — "Cloak Tests"
-└─ Enigma — "The main Enigma contract"
+└─ Cloak — "The main Cloak contract"
 ```

 ## Development

-[enigma](https://github.com/abigger87/enigma) is an extensible ERC721 implementation with a commit-reveal scheme built _into_ the ERC721 contract itself.
-The only contract is located in [src/](./src/) called [Enigma](./src/Enigma.sol).
+[Cloak](https://github.com/abigger87/cloak) is an extensible ERC721 implementation with a commit-reveal scheme built _into_ the ERC721 contract itself.
+The only contract is located in [src/](./src/) called [Cloak](./src/Cloak.sol).

 Both [DappTools](https://dapp.tools/) and [Foundry](https://github.com/gaskonst/foundry) are supported.
 Installation instructions for both are included below.